 Passenger Flights Disappear

-Two more passenger aircraft operated by British South American Airways vanished in 1948 and later in 1949 on flights from Bermuda to Jamaica.
-Both flights passed through the triangle and earned their place in the history of Bermuda Triangle stories.
+Two more passenger aircraft operated by British South American Airways vanished.
+One vanished in 1948 and the other one disappeared in 1949.
+Both planes were on flights from Bermuda to Jamaica.
+Each flight passed through the triangle and earned their place in the history of Bermuda Triangle disappearances.

 In 1963, a converted oil tanker known as the SS Marine Sulphur Queen with a crew compliment of 39 "sailed into the unknown" according to the 1964 Argosy Magazine article.
 The vessel was last seen near the Florida Keys and was never found.

 This story is retold as a mysterious disappearance in the Bermuda Triangle.
 However, it may not be quite so mysterious based on a Coast Guard investigation.
 The conclusion of the investigation was that the ship was unseaworthy.
 The report stated that the ship should never have been allowed to sail due to its lack of regular maintenance and very poor design.
 These unsafe factors of the ship were considered contributable to its disappearance, although no bodies, wreckage or debris were ever found.

 Barbados makes up one corner of the Bermuda Triangle.
 On or about March 4, 1918, the U.S. Naval vessel Cyclops set sail from the island of Barbados with Lt.
 Cdr.
 G. W. Worley in command.
 The crew of 309 and the ship were never seen again.
 While many theories have speculated what happened to the vessel, no theory has ever been proven.